Evelyn Mulry Moore: Career

 At the University of Illinois, Mulry became a member of the school's disabled students' organization, Delta Sigma Omicron, and the Gizz Kids wheelchair sports program.
 She competed in swimming and table tennis events in the 1964 Summer Paralympics in Tokyo, and at the 1968 Summer Paralympics in Tel Aviv.
 She won two gold medals in Tokyo, and another gold plus two silver medals at Tel Aviv.

 Moore also competed at the National Wheelchair Games in 1964, 1965, 1967, 1969, 1975, 1976, and 1978.
 She entered bowling and field events (discus, shot put, javelin).
 She was inducted into the National Wheelchair Athletic Association Hall of Fame in 1978, in the same induction group as B. Cairbre McCann and Julius Duval.

 Moore worked for 17 years as an administrator at the State of Illinois Department of Public Aid in Champaign.
 She retired to Florida in 1986.

 Personal life

 Mulry married Richard Eugene Moore in 1965.
 They had a son, Justin (Judd); she also helped to raise her husband's children from an earlier marriage.
-She was widowed with Richard died in 2001; she died in Titusville, Florida in 2012, aged 70 years.
+She was widowed when Richard died in 2001; she died in Titusville, Florida in 2012, aged 70 years.